 As trailers grew to 40-foot standard lengths, flatcars also grew to 85 and later 89 feet.
 The latter was useful even after 45-foot trailers became common in the 1980s.
 The rise of 48 and then 53-foot trailers in the 1990s meant that only one could be handled on a typical 89 foot flat.
 A variety of hitch arrangements allow different trailer and container combinations.
 Flatcars not adapted for today's long trailers can be seen hauling other loads as well.

 Spine cars offered reduced length and weight and greater flexibility than flats.
-By shrinking the platform size, these cars were lighter.
+With a smaller platform size, these cars were lighter.
 Three and five-unit articulated cars offered greater efficiency by reducing coupler slack and wheels.

 Cars are normally used for containers, but some have hitches for trailer use as well.
 This flexibility allows equipment in intermodal pools to carry whatever load is needed.